 To do this, you can either exclude and entire script (code excludes) or parts of a script (block excludes).

 It may be the case when the original, fully-featured game relies on the APIs that are not available in Luna, but the availability of those APIs is not a hard requirement for a playable.
-For instance, the full version of the game might use Unity's AI system with C# scripts communicating to this system, and the playable version slice can be easily done without that behaviour.
+For instance, the full version of the game might use Unity's AI system with C# scripts communicating to this system, and the playable creative slice can be easily done without that behaviour.

 That is the reason Luna UI features an ability to exclude certain folders and files from compilation process as initiated by the developer.

 How to configure code excludes

 Luna has a separate tab in the Code section named Exclusions, which is dedicated to this particular purpose:

 Excluding a set of files or an individual file from compilation by Luna is as easy as ticking a checkbox next to a folder or a C# file.
 This action doesn't alter the Unity project in any way and simply removes the corresponding files from Luna solution.